OutOfOrder/CMakeTemplates/README.md

 I've included "dummy source code" purely to show directory layouts and to show that the cmake magic works.

+## FORCE32 flag
+To ease development of 32bit applications on a 64bit host system (such as on Linux or Mac OS X) I've added a FORCE32 boolean option..
+Simply setting it to ON when generating your project will force the library searching and compiler options to find/build 32bit executables.

 ## Prebuilt libraries

 Often when developing games or porting games using a prebuilt library and including in the SCM tree is preferred as it simplifies getting the build system running across multiple systems and easier to manage updates.
 There is a simple "FindPrebuiltLibrary" function to facilitate this searching with a shared prebuilt directory (see UtilityFunctions.cmake).